bjornmage/reveltek-1/Notes/STAR.md

 * https://www.consulting.us/consulting-industry/hr-consulting

 ### REACH:
+Our MVP is to make this website professional with authentic content having all services included with proper description and subpages should also be having relevant titles and content, Update contact information including email address and contact number.
-This research can be done in a collaborative environement where you can contribute individually by saving you markdown (.md) files in Notes Folder of Repo.
+This research can be done in a collaborative environement where you can contribute individually by saving you markdown (.md) files in Notes Folder of Repo process to save research notes is already decribed above in TRACK